 The fact is that the vast majority of people with an alcohol problem do not progress to life threatening withdrawal syndrome.
-The NIAAA defines binge drinking (five or more standard drinks in one sitting) as an Alcohol Use Disorder--the modern term for "Alcoholism".
+The NIAAA defines binge drinking as five or more standard drinks in one sitting and warns that this may lead to an Alcohol Use Disorder--the modern term for "Alcoholism".
 And according to the CDC at least one person in three has an episode of binge drinking at some point in their lifetime 1.
 Yet only one person in three hundred ever shows life threatening withdrawals 2.
 In many cases a period of heavy drinking is a temporary reaction to stress or to depression or to anxiety and can go away when the cause is eliminated.
 In some cases a period of heavy drinking is just an example of youthful excess and goes away with age--a phenomenon referred to as "maturing out" 3.

 The simple fact is that the notion that Alcohol Use Disorders are progressive and life threatening diseases is FALSE.
 The vast majority of people with a diagnosable Alcohol Use Disorder get over their alcohol problem on their own.
 Only a small minority progress.

 Perhaps you feel that no harm could be done by sending someone to AA and that the person may actually benefit from it.
 Unfortunately this is not necessarily the case.
 We are certain that you as a physician would not indiscriminately prescribe medications to a patient in the hopes that "something might work".
 We urge you to take the same attitude when it comes to alcohol problems.
 If someone objects to going to AA or to a 12 step treatment then the odds are that you will do that person HARM by sending them to AA against their will.